Alexander Hamilton Institute: The plan

-It is intended, in general, for the men who are looking and moving ahead; for live, keen-witted, energetic men; for men who are not satisfied to remain in the ranks or in subordinate positions.
-These men may or may not have had a thorough school and college training; that is not an essential.
-They may or may not have wealth and high position; that is unimportant.
-But they must have ability and enough serious purpose to spend a portion of their spare time in reading and thinking about business problems.
+The publication which is intended for men who want to improve themselves and succeed in their careers.
+These men may or may not have had a thorough education; that is not important; neither is a persons level of education, wealth, or social status.
+Instead they must have the ability and enough commitment to spend a portion of their spare time reading and thinking about business problems and solutions.